efolks/firebase_basics/README.md

   - Get config info from FB & put inside of config
   - Explain importance of what NoSQL is
   - Why use Firebase RealTime Database?
-  - What are sockets?
-  - Socket.io vs. Firebase

 2. Initial setup: https://firebase.google.com/docs/web/setup